OSU Service & Assistance Animal Policy

 University Housing & Dining Services (UHDS) will allow an assistance animal if certain conditions are met.
 The animal must be necessary for the resident with a disability to have equal access to housing and the accommodation must also be reasonable.
 An accommodation is unreasonable if it presents an undue financial or administrative burden on the University, poses a substantial and direct threat to personal or public safety or constitutes a fundamental alteration of the nature of the service or program.

-The student must fill out the Dietary and Disability Accommodation Request form; there must be a link between the animal and a disability, emotional distress resulting from having to give up an animal because a “no pets” policy does not qualify a person for an accommodation under federal law.
+There must be a link between the animal and a disability, emotional distress resulting from having to give up an animal because a “no pets” policy does not qualify a person for an accommodation under federal law.
 Any student approved assistance animal in UHDS facilities must also meet UHDS requirements/policies for animal health and behavior as well as their University Housing & Dining Contract.

 It is okay to ask someone if she/he would like assistance if there seems to be confusion, however, faculty, staff, students, visitors and members of the general public should avoid the following: